iOS102-CodePath-Spr24/iOS102-FinalProject/README.md

 * User can play songs - this might be limited or tricky because of copyright reasons and the limitations of the Spotify API.
 Maybe we can access through our own accounts somehow?
 * User can see more information about things other than songs like more details about the artists or albums.
+* User can search for more than just songs

 ### 2. Screen Archetypes
 - [ ] Login Screen